How the schemes work for businesses

 Work with an existing ACP to get an incentive

-Energy efficiency projects that may be marginal on a cost–benefit basis from energy savings alone may be feasible with the additional income from certificates.
+Projects that may be marginal on a cost–benefit basis from energy savings alone may be feasible with the additional income from certificates.
 An established ACP may be able to create certificates on your behalf.
-If you choose to go ahead with an energy savings project, you will be asked to assign the energy savings from the project to the ACP by signing a nomination form so they can create certificates.
+If you choose to go ahead with a project, you will be asked to assign the energy savings or peak demand reduction capacity from the project to the ACP by signing a nomination form so they can create certificates.

-A list of ESS ACPs that can help you implement energy saving projects is available on the List of ACPs for business page.
+A list of ACPs that can help you implement projects is available on the List of ACPs for business page.

 ESS ACPs that become accredited under the PDRS may be able to create PRCs for eligible activities implemented after 1 April 2022 if they meet certain criteria.